 I groom all my dogs myself, just because I know what I’m doing and I have all the kit; however every so often I send Wilma to my wonderful local groomer for a makeover which is a treat for both her and I!
 If you feel up to it, learning to trim around their eyes is always useful, but for a full cut always go to your groomer.
 Your groomer has trained to do exactly this and is experienced in all breed cuts and how to handle different dogs.
 If you’re worried about how they will look afterwards and if you’ll like it or not then simply find a photo of the same breed with a groom that you like and take it in and talk to your groomer.
 They can then see what will work with your dog and help achieve the look that you want.

-I always advise against shaving a dog, but for Poodle breeds it is ok for their coat as they are single coated not a double coated breed like a Spaniel or collie.
+I always advise against shaving a dog, but for Poodle breeds it is ok.
+Their coats are single coated, not a double coated breed like a Spaniel or Collie.
 Your groomer will usually shave their body and then scissor their legs to thin out the fur and blend it into their body.

 What if they cut them really short?